-SGA: Selling, General, and Administrative Expenses
+SG&A: Selling, General, and Administrative Expenses

-SGA Expenses and Fixed vs. Variable Cost Structure
+Fixed vs. Variable Costs

-A perfect example is a McDonald's franchise.
-Due to the high startup costs that cover the building, cooking equipment, restaurant seating, fixtures, and other outlays, you're probably going to need to bring in more than $1,000,000 in annual sales to break even.
-Beyond that point, your costs are covered so you generate far higher profits.
+For example, consider a McDonald's franchise.
+Due to the high startup costs that include the building, cooking equipment, restaurant seating, fixtures, and other outlays, you would probably need to bring in more than $1,000,000 in annual sales to break even.
+Beyond that point, you'll cover your fixed costs so you can generate far higher profits.

-A variable cost structure is one in which the selling, general, and administrative expenses keep pace with sales.
-Think of a furniture importer that has almost no expenses except for a 15% commission paid to independent road salesmen.
-If sales fall, costs fall in line, protecting the business and shareholders.
 Companies with highly variable cost structures are said to have low operating leverage.
-All else equal, businesses with low operating leverage are going to be subject to more competition, but they can more easily survive painful declines in revenue and cash flow as the business naturally and organically right-sizes itself without a lot of hard decisions.
+All else equal, businesses with low operating leverage will likely have more competition, but they can more easily survive painful declines in revenue and cash flow as the business doesn’t need to cover a fixed expense load each month.

-One potential problem when analyzing an income statement that you might encounter as you compare two firms in the same industry is the fact that certain expenses can be classified under either the cost of goods sold section or the selling, general, and administrative section.
-This can make the gross profit margin and the operating profit margin appear to differ even if the businesses are otherwise economically identical.
+You might encounter a potential problem when analyzing an income statement as you compare two firms in the same industry.
+Certain expenses can be classified under either the cost of goods sold section or the SG&A section.